noveogroup-amorgunov/fsd-lessons/packages/react-with-api/README.md

 # react-with-api

-This example shows how to work with dialog (modal) manager.
+This example shows how to work with API.

 ### How to use